lulitaCopycat/SneakySnakes/README.md

 # SneakySnakes
 code for the ANLP Sneaky Snakes Project

-In our project, we use two different methods to generate text summaries of the 66 bible books.
+In our project, we use two different methods to generate text summaries.

 *******************************
 METHOD 1 : TF-IDF-based